Federalist No. 8

 I don’t mean to say that the events of 9/11 were imaginary but those events, devastating as they were, did not constitute a real threat to our national survival except insofar as we respond to them by changing our society so that we become a different nation than the one which has been a beacon of liberty to the world.
 That idea cannot be killed by terrorist acts, and that idea is the American that is enshrined in our constitution.

-7 replies on “Federalist No. 8”
+7 responses to “Federalist No. 8”

 You are overlooking the fact that, were it not for modern communication and the actions of a few brave people, the terrorists attacks of 911 could have succeeded in killing our heads of government.
 I do not know that this nation is prepared for the event that an attack could leave us without a president, vice president, members of cabinet, and many other members of government.
 The result would be chaos if there were not definite system in place for the line of command in the face of such an event.
 We came too close to that not to take such a threat seriously.